Theories of Knowledge

 Because we live in the same world and have similar brains, we develop (roughly) the same concepts from experience.
 This allows us to mentally construct similar ideas.
 Language (based on shared procedural and conceptual knowledge) allows us to communicate ideas, and it causes our conceptual knowledge to be even more convergent.
 We relate to each other through shared ideas.

 Consider buying a cup of coffee, for example.
 When I walk into a coffee shop, the barista and I have a shared model of the situation.
-I don’t need to tell her that I want to buy something, or explain what “buying” is, or figure out an acceptable medium of exchange.
+I don’t need to tell her that I want to buy something, or explain what “buying” is, or negotiate an acceptable medium of exchange.
 That background knowledge is present in the shared model.
 I just tell her what items I want, and provide payment.
-Together, we socially construct the purchase of a cup of coffee, and I get my coffee.
+Together, we socially construct the purchase of a cup of coffee in social reality, and I get my coffee in objective reality.

 Representationalism is based on important distinctions: